 Our thudong life is a 21st century experience, and the solitude of remote forests, that would have been common place in Europe, are now hard too come by, a reminder that everything is impermanence in action.
 The very monk name given to me on ordination means, Dharma hermit free from dust, but the seclusion to be able to be a hermit is limiting, although by 21st century lifestyles, I am just that.

-I have been a practicing Monk for a long time and dedicate this life to discovering the realities within my own mind, I’m not about to stop because of a little controversy.
-The journey towards enlightenment has become my life, although I now stay in one place and residing in Wiltshire, England and still with Marley Moo.
+I was a practicing Monk for a long time and still dedicate my entire life to discovering the realities within my own mind.
+This journey towards enlightenment has become my life, although I now stay in one place and residing in Wiltshire, England and still with Marley Moo.
 There is no better quest than the one I am on, and it would be wonderful if you could join us.